Alankriss07/github_series-2/Task 5 Q&A.md

 #### Fundamental elements of git workflow

-Git Workflow consist of the four fundamental elements: ï **Workspace**(also known as Working Directory) and if we consider a file, it can have 3 states:
+Git Workflow consist of the four fundamental elements:
+‚Ä¢ **Workspace**(also known as Working Directory) and if we consider a file, it can have 3 states:
     (a)Committed : meaning latest changes in the data is stored in local repo.
     (b)Modified: means the changes are done but are not securely stored or will not be reflected in local repository.
     (c)Staged: meaning file is part of index element.

-ï **Index**(also known as Stage) ï **Local Repository**(also known as Head) ï **Remote Repository**
+‚Ä¢ **Index**(also known as Stage)
+‚Ä¢ **Local Repository**(also known as Head)
+‚Ä¢ **Remote Repository**

 ## What is Cloning?
-The git clone *command* copies an existing **Git repository**.
-This is sort of like SVN checkout, except the ìworking copyî is a full-fledged
+The git **clone** command copies an existing **Git repository**.
+This is sort of like SVN checkout, except the ‚Äúworking copy‚Äù is a full-fledged
-Git repositoryóit has its own history, manages its own files, and is a completely isolated environment from the original repository.
+Git repository‚Äîit has its own history, manages its own files, and is a completely isolated environment from the original repository.
 **Cloning a GitHub repository creates a local copy of the remote repo.** This allows you to make all of your edits locally rather than directly in the source files of the origin repo.
-Hereís how to clone a GitHub repository.
+Here‚Äôs how to clone a GitHub repository.

 ## What is Forking?
 A fork is a **copy of a repository**.
-Forking a repository allows you to freely experiment with changes without affecting the original project.Creating a *"forkî* is producing a personal copy of someone else's project.
+Forking a repository allows you to freely experiment with changes without affecting the original project.Creating a **"fork‚Äù** is producing a personal copy of someone else's project.
 When you fork a repository, you create a copy of the original repository (upstream repository) but the repository remains on your GitHub account.
  Whereas, when you clone a repository, the repository is copied on to your local machine with the help of Git.
 Fork in git means making a personal copy of others repository which we can modify without affecting the original project whereas Clone